 In addition to the House itself, the family have a deep and long-standing connection with the town of Westport.
 Originally and until the late 1700’s, the town stood on the front lawn of the house.
 The Brownes commissioned James Wyatt to plan Westport Town in 1780 in the Georgian architecture style and to include a tree-lined river (in fact, re-routing the river to perfect the presentation).

 Westport House was opened to the public for the first time in 1960 and since then has welcomed over 4,000,000 visitors.
 In addition to the House, the Pirate Adventure Park and Adventure Activity Centre onsite provide for a host of family activities.
-Still very much a family business, this popular venue for a family day out – recently voted one of the Best Family Visitor Attractions in Ireland – is run by two of Grace O’Malley’s 14th great grand-daughters.
+Still very much a family business, this popular venue for a family day out – recently voted one of the Best Family Visitor Attractions in Ireland – was bought in 2017 by another long-standing local family, the Hughes family.

 Granuaile at Westport House

 Fearless leader by land and by sea, the “most notorious woman in all the coasts of Ireland” Granuaile (Grace O’Malley), the Pirate Queen of Connacht, was the 14th great grand-mother of the generation of sisters currently running the Westport House Estate.

 In celebration of this heroic ancestor, Westport House has integrated much of this woman into the Estate by

 - theming the Pirate Adventure Park in her honour.